docker/docs/engine/userguide/networking/default_network/custom-docker0.md

 - `--mtu=BYTES`: override the maximum packet length on `docker0`.

-- `--default-gateway=Container default Gateway IPV4 address`: restricts where containers connected to the `docker0` bridge route traffic by default.
+- `--default-gateway=Container default Gateway IPV4 address`: designates the default gateway for containers connected to the `docker0` bridge, which controls where they route traffic by default.
   Applicable for addresses set with `--bip` and `--fixed-cidr` flags.
-For instance, ou can configure `--fixed-cidr=172.17.2.0/24` and `default-gateway=172.17.1.1`.
+For instance, you can configure `--fixed-cidr=172.17.2.0/24` and `default-gateway=172.17.1.1`.

 - `--dns=[]`: The DNS servers to use.
 For example: `--dns=172.17.2.10`.
 You can also specify DNS servers when starting the Docker daemon, by adding the values to `/etc/docker/daemon.json` (recommended) or using